DiarmuidSheeran/yugioh-calculator/README.md

 # Yugioh Dueling Calculator
-This website is a tool inteded for users playing the YuGiOh trading card game.
+This website is a tool intended for users playing the YuGiOh trading card game.

-The game is a two player game and each player statrs on 8000 life points and can use the calculator within the website to keep track of their life points
+The game is a two player game and each player starts on 8000 life points and can use the calculator within the website to keep track of their life points

 Each player attacks with different monster cards until one player reaches 0 life points.
 At this point the life points will return to 8000 for each user indicating the end of a round or game.

-Each game in YuGiOh is best of 3 and the wins section of the calculator keeps track of each win and once a player reaches 2 wins the score resets for both players.
+Each game in YuGiOh is best of 3 and the wins section of the calculator keeps track of each win, and once a player reaches 2 wins the score resets for both players.

-The website also has other features for the users such as a timer to keep track of round times (40 minutes) and a dice and coin tool so users dont need any of these items pysically as they can use them within the app as needed.
+The website also has other features for the users such as a timer to keep track of round times (40 minutes) and a dice and coin tool so users don't need any of these items physically as they can use them within the app as needed.
 ![picture of Website on differnet devices](documentation/responsive.jpg)

 ## Contents